bonzonlu/Teaching-HEIGVD-RES-2020-Labo-HTTPInfra/README.md

 ## Step 4: AJAX requests

-In this step. we're going to create a javascript script to fetch `hashtags` from our api with **AJAX**.
+In this step. we're going to create a javascript script to fetch `hashtags` from our API with **AJAX**.
 We opted **not** to use JQuery because plain old JavaScript has evolved so much that it is now very easy to make AJAX queries and interact with the DOM.

 > Note: Nowadays, web apps are developed using frontend frameworks such as Vue.Js (:heart:), React and Angular.